California wildfire still raging near L.A., could burn for another week

 The cause of the Camp Fire is still under investigation, though the Northern California power company Pacific Gas & Electric revealed on Friday that it detected an outage on a transmission line — not far from where the massive blaze ignited, and just before the flames were first reported.

-A rep for the California Public Utilities Commission said it's launching an investigation whether the transmission outage could have any connection to the Camp Fire, the Bay Area News Group reported.
+A rep for the California Public Utilities Commission said it's launching an investigation whether the transmission outage could have any connection to the Camp Fire.

-“The CPUC staff investigations may include an inspection of the fire sites once Cal Fire allows access, as well as maintenance of facilities, vegetation management, and emergency preparedness and response, CPUC spokeswoman Terrie Prosper told the newspaper chain.
+“The CPUC staff investigations may include an inspection of the fire sites once Cal Fire allows access, as well as maintenance of facilities, vegetation management, and emergency preparedness and response," according to a statement from spokeswoman Terrie Prosper.

-A rep for PG&E told NBC News on Monday the agency will fully cooperate with PUC investigators, but declined any further comment.
+A rep for PG&E told NBC News on Monday the agency will fully cooperate with CPUC investigators, but declined any further comment.